Meet Our Board members

 JERRY BUTLER, Board Member

 Jerry moved to Fountain Hills in 1999 after a 40+ year engineering career, serving as a principal in a national design firm.
 Recognizing that success begins with careful planning, he immersed himself in the Town’s 2005 strategic planning process, later serving on its first Strategic Planning Advisory Commission.
 In 2018, his many Fountain Hills accomplishments were acknowledged when he was inducted into the Lower Verde River Hall of Fame.
-In addition to being on the Board of Directors to promote and develop IDSDC, Jerry also serves on the Board of Directors of the Fountain Hills Cultural and Civic Association and the Fountain Hills Sanitary District.
+Jerry also served on the Board of Directors of the Fountain Hills Cultural and Civic Association and the Fountain Hills Sanitary District.